-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Routine foot care • Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
-Routine hearing exams, hearing aids, or exams to fit hearing aids.
-Additional coverage as described in the Medical Benefits Chart earlier in this chapter.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Routine eye examinations, eyeglasses, radial keratotomy, LASIK surgery, and other low vision aids.
+Eye exam and one pair of eyeglasses (or contact lenses) are covered for people after cataract surgery.
+Additional coverage as described in the Medical Benefit Chart earlier in this chapter.
+Routine foot care • Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
+Routine hearing exams, hearing aids, or exams to fit hearing aids. • Coverage as described in the Medical Benefits Chart earlier in this chapter.
 Services considered not reasonable and necessary, according to Original Medicare standards Not covered under any condition

-Using the plan's coverage for Part D prescription drugs
+CHAPTER 5: Using the plan's coverage for Part D prescription drugs